 Off-Price Still Going Strong

 The off-price segment continued to outperform the wider apparel category in recent months as consumers continued favoring budget-friendly retail outlets.
 Visits to TJX-owned T.J.
-Maxx and Marshalls as well as to Burlington remained elevated, with all three chains seeing year-over-year (YoY) growth every month since June.
+Maxx and Marshalls as well as to Burlington remained elevated, with the three chains seeing YoY growth of 5.1%, 5.5%, and 6.4% in Q3 2024.
 And while Ross foot traffic declined slightly relative to 2023 in July, September, and October, the chain’s YoY visit gap remained significantly smaller than that of the wider apparel category.

 Ross Attracts the Most Loyal Following